cp-algorithms/cp-algorithms/src/dynamic_programming/knapsack.md

 ### [[USACO07 Dec] Charm Bracelet](https://www.acmicpc.net/problem/6144)
 There are $n$ distinct items and a knapsack of capacity $W$.
 Each item has 2 attributes, weight ($w_{i}$) and value ($v_{i}$).
-It is required to select a number of items to put into the knapsack such that the total weight does not exceed the capacity and the total value is maximized.
+You have to select a subset of items to put into the knapsack such that the total weight does not exceed the capacity $W$ and the total value is maximized.

 In the above example, since each object has only two possible states (taken or not taken), correspoding to binary 0 and 1, this type of problem is called "0-1 knapsack problem".